Isle of Skye, Scotland September 14-20, 2019

 Sign up here

-A 7 day (6 nights) photo workshop September 15-21, 2018 for up tp 10 participants on the beautiful Isle of Skye island in Scotland.
+A 7 day (6 nights) photo workshop September 14-20, 2019 for up to 10 participants on the beautiful Isle of Skye island in Scotland.
 Isle of Skye is known for the dramatic landscapes enhanced by dramatic light and weather.
 There are wonderful seascapes and mountains.
 Notice that there is no optional day before the workshop and the reason being the need for fixed bookings with paid deposits at reservation.
 Please read the entire workshop description which include the schedule, pictures, pricing and recommendations for the participant in the workshop.

 In addition to the morning and late afternoon shoots there are class room sessions with photo critiques, presentations on optimal image quality, efficient shooting techniques and composition considerations.
 Post processing is really important and mandatory in order to get the potential from the images captured by the digital cameras.
 The classroom sessions will now focus even more on this area than in past workshops with sessions on image editing from RAW capture to final edits.
 Also HDR techniques without the HDR look will be presented.

 The workshop is aimed at giving the workshop participant the opportunity to visit one of the most beautiful areas of Europe and get some great pictures.
 You can find examples of pictures taken at the locations and the time of year for the workshop.
 Scroll down to see the pictures.
 The instructor is Hans Kruse, owner of HansKrusePhotography.
 He is very experienced in landscape photography and in post processing techniques.
 More of Hans Kruse's landscape photography work can be found here or click here to see the pictures.
 To see photos shot in September on Isle of Skye scroll down on this page and see the gallery of photos following the workshop description.